-The institution has committed significant resources to expand its services to accommodate the region’s pediatric population growth through the opening of a second campus north of Dallas in Plano, Texas, and soon a second satellite will open in Southlake, Texas.
+The institution has committed significant resources to expand its services to accommodate the region’s pediatric population growth through the opening of a campus north of Dallas in Plano, Texas, and a satellite site in Southlake, Texas.

-Located at 7601 Preston Road in Plano, the campus sits on a 155-acre site with "green space" preserved to provide an environment of healing and tranquility for patients and families Children's Medical Center at Legacy.
+Located at 7601 Preston Road in Plano, the campus sits on a 155-acre site with “green space” preserved to provide an environment of healing and tranquility for patients and families.

-Our Sleep Disorders Center at Children's is the only dedicated pediatric sleep center in North Texas, accredited by the American Academy of Sleep Medicine, that offers clinical evaluation, diagnosis, and management of children with all forms of sleep disorders.
-The Sleep Disorders Center has two convenient locations in North Texas, one newly renovated location at the main hospital in downtown Dallas and the other, located in Plano next to the new Children's at Legacy.
+Our Sleep Disorders Center at Children’s is the only dedicated pediatric sleep center in North Texas, accredited by the American Academy of Sleep Medicine, that offers clinical evaluation, diagnosis, and management of children with all forms of sleep disorders.
+The Sleep Disorders Center has two convenient locations in North Texas, one newly renovated location at the main hospital in downtown Dallas and the other located next to Children’s Medical Center Plano.
 Two of our faculty, Kamal Naqvi, M.D. and Tanya Martinez-Fernandez, M.D., are board certified specialists in sleep medicine.

-Our Children’s House at Baylor is a small, private pediatric rehabilitation hospital that specializes in transitioning medically complicated children from the acute care setting to the home care setting.
+Our Children’s House is a small, private pediatric rehabilitation hospital that specializes in transitioning medically complicated children from the acute care setting to the home care setting.